-The following five points illustrate opportunities providers and organizations have to adjust their operations for safety, effectiveness, and efficiency while collecting vitals data during and after the pandemic emergency.
+The following five points outline opportunities providers and organizations have to adjust their operations for safely and effectively collecting patients’ vital signs and other data with telehealth and remote patient monitoring.

-Patients may opt to acquire their own home-based remote patient monitoring equipment, such as scales and blood pressure cuffs, for personal use for themselves and possibly other family members living in their home.
-Like a family home thermometer, remote patient monitoring equipment in the home is likely to become more common and more affordable over time.
+Patients may acquire home-based remote patient monitoring equipment, such as scales and blood pressure cuffs, for personal or shared use with their families.
+Like a family thermometer, remote patient monitoring equipment in the home will likely become more common and affordable over time.
 Increasingly, the equipment has Bluetooth capabilities.
 Data readings can be linked to mobile devices for personal tracking.
 The data can then be uploaded into secure patient portals.
 In these portals, patient data is shared with an individual’s healthcare team.

-For patients without access to home equipment, local drugstores often provide equipment and services for patients needing home equipment to obtain accurate routine vital signs like blood pressure.
-Access to this equipment may also be available through community spaces such as schools, workplaces, and local community and public health centers.
+Many local pharmacies and large retail stores now offer on-site equipment and services for patients needing home equipment to obtain accurate routine vital signs like blood pressure, pulse, and weight.
+This equipment is becoming increasingly available in community spaces such as schools, workplaces, and local community and public health centers.

-As smartwatches and fitness tracking devices continue to increase in popularity, many of these wearables can also be used for telehealth and remote patient monitoring, which involve minimal restrictions or impact on the patient’s daily lifestyle.
-From wristbands and armbands to chest straps, patches, and clothing-based monitors, these devices offer the potential for more regular and consistent readings of certain vitals throughout the day and night.
-Some devices even track heart rhythms as long as the patient is wearing the device.
+As smartwatches and fitness tracking devices continue to increase in popularity, many of these wearables can also be used for telehealth and remote patient monitoring devices, involving minimal restrictions or impact on a person’s lifestyle.
+From wristbands and armbands to chest straps, patches, and clothing-based monitors, these devices offer the potential for more regular and consistent readings of many vital signs throughout the day and night.
+Some devices even track heart rhythms as long as the devices are worn and powered up.

 2. Purchase and send equipment to patients